Al4ise/Azule/README.md

 **Once again, you may be asked to provide your password.**

 ### Xcode Command Line Tools
-During its installation, Azule will check if Xcode CLI Tools have already been installed.
-In case they haven't, you will automatically be prompted to install them.
+During its installation, Azule will check if Xcode CLI Tools are installed.
+If they aren't, you will be prompted to install them.

 ## Usage
 ```
 azule
 ```
-### Requirements:
+### Project Requirements
 * A Project Name... obviously
-* A **decrypted** IPA of the app you are trying to modify
+* A **decrypted** IPA of the app you are trying to modify.
+You can get one on [AppCake](https://iphonecake.com/).
-* The files **OR** the Bundle ID of the tweak you want to inject (This only works if the tweak can be found on [Parcility](https://parcility.co))
+* The files(.bundle, .deb, .dylib, .framework) **OR** the Bundle ID of the tweak you want to inject (This only works if the tweak can be found on [Parcility](https://parcility.co))

 ## Updating
 ```